Barcelona on top in survey of Global sports salaries

 Real Madrid retains second place with an average of $11.6 million and Juventus, ninth on the list last year, is up to third with $10.54 million.
 The other soccer teams in the top 20 are PSG at No. 12 and Manchester City at No. 13.

-The figures used in the survey represent basic annual pay and do not include signing-on bonuses, performance bonuses and other extras.
+The figures used in the survey represent basic annual pay and do not include signing bonuses, performance bonuses and other extras.

 Teams from the NBA fill the remaining seven spots in the top 10 and take 15 of the top 20 places.
 In 2017 the top three teams in the survey were the Oklahoma City Thunder, Cleveland Cavaliers and Golden State Warriors, while in 2018 three NBA teams broke the average pay ceiling of $10 million per player.

-This year, the Portland Trail Blazers are in fourth place at just over $10.4 million, Golden State is fifth at $10.28 milllion and Oklahoma has fallen to sixth at $9.83 million
+This year, the Portland Trail Blazers are in fourth place at just over $10.4 million, Golden State fifth at $10.28 milllion and Oklahoma City has fallen to sixth at $9.83 million

 Among teams ranked 21 to 30 this year, nine are from the NBA, joined by soccer’s Bayern Munich at No. 22.